from functools import partial

 self._scheduler_config = scheduler

-self._pl_module = None
+self._pl_module = module

-def _initialize_module(self, pl_module: LightningModule) -> torch.nn.Module:
+def configure_model(self, pl_module: LightningModule) -> torch.nn.Module:

 """Initialize the module for this callback.